PSY 100 Introduction to Psychology 3 SH

 PSY 219 Psychology of Men 3 SH

 This course will examine the basic issues that confront men today.
 Biological, psychological and environmental forces which govern some of the new roles played by men will also be considered.
 Spring semester.
 Prerequisite: PSY 100.
-General Education: Psychology.
+General Education: Behavioral Science.

 PSY 220 Psychology of Learning 3 SH

 A survey of principles and theories of learning with emphasis upon the implications for human learning.
 Fall semester.
 Prerequisite: PSY 100.
-General Education: Psychology.
+General Education: Behavioral Science.

 PSY 222 The Adult Years 3 SH